 The question is, how can you take advantage of the long-tail?
 Here’s how.

-First, ask yourself: How do my customers search?
+Insurance agents, ask yourself: How do my customers search?

 The easiest way to come with an answer to this question is a simple exercise.
 Think back to the last five policies you wrote.
 Were they unique?
 What was unique about the customer – their health, their personal situation, their family situation?
 There should be a perfect, long-tail keyword phrase you could write to describe that customer.